23 Steps — Interactive Checklist

 Add watermarks to original photographymedium

-Watermarks protect your copyright and brand your images when shared on social media.
+Watermarks protect your copyright and brand your images when shared on social media — 30% of Pinterest pins are re-pinned without attribution.

 Strip GPS metadata from location-sensitive photosmedium

-Photos taken on smartphones contain GPS coordinates in EXIF data — a privacy risk.
+Photos taken on smartphones contain GPS coordinates in EXIF data — a serious privacy and security risk.

 Create a favicon for your websitelow

-Favicons appear in browser tabs, bookmarks, and search results — essential for brand recognition.
+Favicons appear in browser tabs, bookmarks, and search results — essential for brand recognition and professionalism.

 If you only have 10 minutes, do these 4 things first — they have the highest impact on page speed and SEO: